LSSI-ETH/sc_AbSpecificity_pred/README.md

 ## Model evaluations
-Scripts for training and evaluating the ML models are in `src/Spec_classification/Specificity_classification_script.py` which can be executed as shown in the example below.
+Scripts for training and evaluating the ML models are in
+- `src/Spec_classification/Specificity_classification_script.py`
+- `src/GEX_VDJ/Spec_classification/Specificity_classification_script.py`
+These scripts can be executed as shown in the example below.
 ```console
 ./Specificity_classification_script.py --config path_to_config --simsplit_thresh 0.05 --chaintype VH_VL --outpath path_to_save_results
 ```